 Do not mix the syrup into any carbonated drink.

-Your doctor may start you on a low dose of valproic acid and gradually increase your dose, not more often than once a week.
+Your doctor may start you on a low dose of valproic acid and gradually increase your dose.

 Valproic acid may help to control your condition but will not cure it.
 Continue to take valproic acid even if you feel well.
 Do not stop taking valproic acid without talking to your doctor, even if you experience side effects such as unusual changes in behavior or mood.
 If you suddenly stop taking valproic acid, you may experience a severe, long-lasting and possibly life-threatening seizure.
 Your doctor will probably decrease your dose gradually.

-Valproic acid is also sometimes used to treat outbursts of aggression in children with attention deficit hyperactivity disorder (ADHD; more difficulty focusing or remaining still or quiet than other people who are the same age), chorea (a group of conditions that affect the ability to control body movements), and certain conditions that affect thinking, learning, and understanding.
+Valproic acid is also sometimes used to treat outbursts of aggression in children with attention deficit hyperactivity disorder (ADHD; more difficulty focusing or remaining still or quiet than other people who are the same age).
 Talk to your doctor about the possible risks of using this medication for your condition.

 This medication is sometimes prescribed for other uses.
 Ask your doctor or pharmacist for more information.